bemson/salt/README.md

 # Flow
 by Bemi Faison

-version 0.2.2
+version 0.2.2.1
-(4/27/11)
+(5/1/11)

 ## DESCRIPTION

-Flow is a JavaScript framework that defines and executes related functions.
+Flow is a JavaScript framework that lets you define and execute related functions.
 Flow is designed to reduce code complexity, redundancy, and concurrency, for confident web development.

 ## FILES